carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 It became clear and undeniable that there is correlation between the presence of Table of Content features and the slow reduction in visibility of those pages and then with enough of those pages, the entire site.

 Duplicate content within the same domain would be obvious in a system where AI-guided topical assessments such as what Helpful Content performs a [horizontal content analysis](https://vizzex.ai/how-does-horizontal-content-analysis-differ-from-vertical-analysis/).
-Google no longer judges a single page in isolation but now also against other pages on the site to form a score for [siteFocus and siteRadius](https://www.hobo-web.co.uk/the-google-content-warehouse-leak-2024/) which we gleaned from the leak Google's api content warehouse in May 2024, two weeks after I published my findings.
+Google no longer judges a single page in isolation but now also against other pages on the site to form a score for [siteFocus and siteRadius](https://www.hobo-web.co.uk/the-google-content-warehouse-leak-2024/) which we gleaned from the leak of a document containing Google's api content warehouse in May 2024, two weeks after I published my findings.

 The timing of the new ability for Google to perform such an analysis was felt most dramatically during the Sept 2023 standalone Helpful Content Update.
 All those HC rules and systems were rolled into the Core Algorithm by March 2024\.